LiyanNguyen/Image-Gallery/README.md

 ### A Single Page Web Application Image Gallery

-where users can view, search, filter, images in the gallery as well as upload images to add into the gallery
+where users can view, search, filter, images in the gallery

 ### Demo:
 https://liyannguyen.github.io/Image-Gallery/